 }

-// create and connect SSL socket, but don't do hostname/certificate verification yet
+// Create and connect the SSL socket, but do not perform hostname or certificate verification yet.

 SSLCertificateSocketFactory sslSocketFactory = (SSLCertificateSocketFactory) SSLCertificateSocketFactory.getDefault(0);